Matajur/Woolf/README.md

 # Woolf
-Homework from the Master's course in Data Science at Woolf University
+Homeworks repository for the Master's course in Data Science at Woolf University